mariusaarsnes/it2810-webutvikling-h17-prosjekt-4-group-50/DOC.md

 Starting from the top, to the bottom, the stack is made up of:

 - **Angular**: A front-end framework which runs the projects javascript in the web browser.
-We chose to go for Angular 4, simply because it is the newest version of Angular.
+We chose to go for Angular 4, simply because it was the newest version of Angular.
 - **Express**: A back-end **framework** running on top of Node.
 The Express framework can be used to render everything on the page, route between pages and much more.
 In our project we have decided to use very little of the functionality express provides.
 Focusing on the **Express.Router library** to help us interact with the REST-api and